generous-folks/react-course/README.md

 - Using Class and Functional components
 - Managing state and props
 - PropTypes checking
-- Understanding lifecycles
+- Understanding components life cycles
 - Context API
 - Using hooks
-- Code splitting and lazy loading
-- Architecture and code design
+- Architecture and good practices

 ### react-router